 Your skin is dull, congested, and flakes easily.

 How can I treat dehydrated skin?For starters, make sure you’re drinking plenty of water each day.
 Avoid washing your face with extra hot water, which can dry out your skin because it opens your pores and allows moisture to escape your body.
-Then, make sure you’re utilizing water-rich topical products to hydrate that complexion — gels, serums, mists, and hydrators are great, as opposed to more standard lotions or creams.
+Stick to a comfortable luke-warm temperature so that you're not stripping your skin of its natural moisture.
+Then, make sure you’re utilizing water-rich topical products to hydrate that complexion — in addition to your usual moisturizers.
+SLMD's Hyaluronic Acid Serum is a great combination hydrator, made with Hyaluronic Acid and Squalane, which are ideal ingredients when it comes to treating thirsty, parched skin.
+Hyaluronic acid is a humectant ingredient, meaning it binds and retains moisture to the skin.

 If you have a dry skin type, this is likely something you experience all over, from your face, to your scalp to your lips.
 Having dry skin is a skin type, whereas any skin type can become dehydrated.
 If you are susceptible to dry skin, it’s likely what you were born with (thanks mom & dad).
 Dry skin lacks oil and soaks up whatever you apply to it very quickly, leaving you feeling dry again almost instantly.